ajauwena/Bioinformatics_Projects/Variant_Calling_on_Burbot_Reads/README.md

 #### <em>01_sam_to_sorted_bam_converter.sh</em>

-Converts the 10 sequences from SAM to BAM format and sorts them.
+Converts the 10 reads from SAM to BAM format and sorts them.

 #### <em>02_variant_caller_and_vcf_file_combiner_bcftools.sh</em>